DevExpress-Examples/blazor-grid-and-report-viewer-integrate-ai-assistant/README.md

 });
 ```

-For additional information on the use of AI Assistants with `DxAIChat` and managing messages with custom RAG (Retrieval-Augmented Generation) solutions, refer to the following topic: [AI Service Assistants in the DxAIChat component](https://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.Chat.DxAIChat#ai-service-assistants).
+For additional information on the use of AI Assistants with `DxAIChat` and managing messages with custom RAG (Retrieval-Augmented Generation) solutions, refer to the following topic: [AI Integration - Register AI Clients](https://docs.devexpress.com/CoreLibraries/405204/ai-powered-extensions#register-ai-clients).

 >[!NOTE]
 > The availability of Azure Open AI Assistants depends on region.
 For additional guidance in this regard, refer to the following document: [Azure OpenAI Service models -- Assistants (Preview)](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models?tabs=global-standard%2Cstandard-chat-completions#assistants-preview).